ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Experiments

 The first set of experiments we would like to evaluate is the set of zero-shot probing tasks proposed in the Zero-Resource Speech Challenges \cite{Rivire2021TowardsUL, Dunbar2021TheZR}, because they require a high alignment between the discrete representation and phonetic content.
 For some of these tasks, a language model trained on the discrete speech representations is needed.
 We use the same language model and hyperparameter setting as in \citet{Lakhotia2021OnGS}, which is the \emph{transformer LM big architecture} implemented in \texttt{fairseq} \citep{Ott2019fairseqAF}.
 We evaluate on four tasks.

-$\bullet$ \textbf{ABX-within:} Given a pair of words with one difference in phoneme and a test word containing the same phoneme as one of the two words, ABX measures the probability that the test phoneme representation is closer to the representation of the correct phoneme in the word pair than to that of the incorrect phoneme.
-The words within each triplet are uttered by the same speaker.
+$\bullet$ \textbf{ABX(w):} Given a pair of words with one difference in phoneme and a test word containing the same phoneme as one of the two words, ABX measures the probability that the test phoneme representation is closer to the representation of the correct phoneme in the word pair than to that of the incorrect phoneme. `(w)' indicates that the comparison is `within' the same speaker.

-$\bullet$ \textbf{ABX-cross:} Same as ABX-within, except that the test utterance is uttered by a different speaker.
+$\bullet$ \textbf{ABX(a):} Same as ABX(w), except that the test utterance is uttered by a different speaker. `(a)' indicates that the comparison is `across' different speakers.

-$\bullet$ \textbf{Spot the Word:} Spot the word measures the accuracy of identifying the correct word from a pair of real/fake words, based on the perplexity of the language model.
+$\bullet$ \textbf{Spot the Word (Lexical):} Spot the word measures the accuracy of identifying the correct word from a pair of real/fake words, based on the perplexity of the language model.

-$\bullet$ \textbf{Acceptability Judgment:} Acceptability judgement measures the accuracy of identifying the syntactically correct sentence from a pair of correct/incorrect sentences, based on the perplexity of the language model.
+$\bullet$ \textbf{Acceptability Judgment (Syntactic):} Acceptability judgement measures the accuracy of identifying the syntactically correct sentence from a pair of correct/incorrect sentences, based on the perplexity of the language model.